 The ASVAB tests cover general science, arithmetic reasoning, word knowledge, paragraph comprehension, numerical operations, coding speed, auto and shop information, mathematics knowledge, mechanical comprehension and electronics information.

-HOW DO I FIND OUT WHAT MY SCORES MEAN, AND HOW ARE THEY USED?
+WHAT SCORE DO I NEED TO PASS THE ASVAB?
+WHAT DO MY SCORES MEAN, AND HOW ARE THEY USED?

-To be considered for enlistment in the Army, you need to score at least a 31 on the ASVAB.
+While there is no "failing" the ASVAB, you will need to score at least a 31 on the exam to be considered for enlistment in the Army.
 Your scores will be provided to you on a report called the ASVAB Student Results Sheet, with additional information to help you understand your score.

 The ASVAB is a series of tests developed by the Department of Defense and is used by the U.S. Army to determine whether you have the mental aptitude to enlist.
 The ASVAB also helps determine which Military Occupational Specialties (MOS) you qualify for.
 The ASVAB is required to enlist in the U.S. Army and is valid for two years.
 The ASVAB may be given in a computerized version at a Military Entrance Processing Station (MEPS) or in a paper version at various Military Entrance Test (MET) sites around the country or at high schools and colleges.